zoeyj3/2216_documentation/docs/general-operations.md

     You successfully shared your file.
 Just give them a quick reminder to check the invitation!

-## Export a file
+## Export a file as a PDF

-In this section, we will introduce how to export your diagram as a PDF or image file.
-We will also show you how to export your diagram in a revisable XML format, which allows for integration with other diagramming tools.
+In this section, we will introduce how to export your diagram as a revisable PDF.

-### Export as a PDF or image ###

 1. **Click** the `File` in menu, then **select** `Export as`.
 Here we can find a menu of all common format.